Chapter 6: Introduction to Class Templates in C++

 }

 This member function average() does not use the type parameter T inside the function body.
-However, we have to start the definition using the keyword template, and then the type parameter list, the name of the member function average() has to be preceded by the class type MyStore<T>.
-Next, we will learn how to define a vital member of a class template which is the copy constructor.
+However, we still have to start the definition using the keyword template and the type parameter list, and the name must be preceded by the class type MyStore<T>.
+Next, we will learn how to define a vital member of a class template: the copy constructor.

 Writing copy constructor of a class template

 The copy constructor is used when we initialize an object of the class at the time of its creation using another existing object of that class.
-Let us say we have a class A, and we have created an instance of the class A named ‘a’.
-Now, let us say we are creating another instance of class A which is called ‘b’ as the following:
+Let us say we have a class A, and we have created an instance of it named a.
+Now, let us say we are creating another instance of class A called b as the following:

 A a;